clips/metameric/README.md

 python3 setup.py install
 ```

-Then, you can run diploria with.
+Then, you can run metameric with.

 ```
-python3 -m diploria -i MY_INPUT_FILE -o MY_OUTPUT_FILE
+python3 -m metameric -i MY_INPUT_FILE -o MY_OUTPUT_FILE
 ```

 Note that is most likely necessary to first move to another folder before running this due to cython dependencies.